All Episodes

 This nation is prepared for a more rapid victory and a better definition of what that is and how we get there and how we get there pretty darn quick.

-But and that's why this change of policy, which is going to uh which so far, by the way, has produced this stunning uh non-news.
+And that's why this change of policy, which is going to, which so far, by the way, has produced this stunning non-news, when bombs don't go off, there's no article in the New York Times because they've got the headline.

-Bomb goes off, kills, and then fill in the blank number of people.
+Bomb goes off, kills, and then fill in the blank, number of people.

-Uh that's the only headline they have for Iraq.
+That's the only headline they have for Iraq.

 There's no stories about Kurdistan.

-There are stories about uh Baghdad.
+There are stories about Baghdad.

 Now, when Baghdad gets more peaceful, then they have a whole bunch of problems.